Helpful Information about applying to Literary Arts Workshops

 Translation: 8-20 pages of material, in translation or not

-Special Topics: 8-20 pages of original material, relevant to the topic
+Special Topics: 8-20 pages of original literary material, relevant to the topic

 Should I register for an intermediate or advanced creative writing workshop in advance?

-If you meet the criteria, you may register for intermediate creative writing workshops and advanced electronic writing.
+If you meet the criteria, you may register for intermediate creative writing workshops.
 If you are able to register, you need not submit a writing sample at the beginning of the semester.
-If you cannot register, then you should submit a writing sample at the beginning of the semester.
+If you cannot (or do not) register, then you should submit a writing sample at the beginning of the semester.

 Apply to any section that you would like to take – advanced and/or intermediate.
 The more to which you apply, the more likely you are to get into one; but don't apply to a section where you know you have a time conflict.
 Once you've been accepted in one section of a particular genre, you will NOT get into any other.

 No. These courses are designed for undergraduate students only.
-In almost all cases, the Program will not grant exceptions.
+In almost all cases, the Department will not grant exceptions.